 Northern California Co-Dependents Anonymous

-CoDA Literature and Books
+CoDA Pamphlets & Books

 The Co-Dependents Anonymous book – sometimes referred to as the “blue book” - and The CoDA Workbook are available at most CoDA meetings and can be purchased online.
 CoDA literature and books are meant to be educational and helpful in your recovery.
 We recommend that in addition to reading approved CoDA and books that you also attend meetings and other steps to work the program.
+Other free downloadable literature is also available on the coda.org website.

 Where Do I Begin?